multani/gcp-changelog/content/google-secops-siem/index.md

 ### Feature

 **Silent Host Monitoring**

-New Silent Host Monitoring options are available.
-Detection rule based Silent Host Monitoring within SecOps on UDM fields or labels is available and configurable for time windows.
+New configuration options are now available for Silent Host Monitoring.
+You can now define detection rule-based Silent Host Monitoring in SecOps using UDM fields or labels, configurable within a specified time window.

-For more information, see [Silent-host monitoring](https://cloud.google.com/chronicle/docs/ingestion/silent-host-monitoring)
+For more information, see [Silent host monitoring](https://cloud.google.com/chronicle/docs/ingestion/silent-host-monitoring).

 ---
 ## 2025-07-21